GhostHalston/RestoreM8/README.md

 # Supported Devices:

-All iPhones with the A7-A11 Prescessor (iPhone 5s - X)
+All iPhones with the A7-A11 Prescessor

 All iPads with the A7-A11 Processor

+# Future Plans:

+I would like to have FutureRestore-Script Built in to the app later down the road.